hiruna72/squigualiser/README.md

 ## Note
 1. To get a pileup view, use [scripts/cat_plots.sh](scripts/cat_plots.sh) to concatenate multiple `.html` plots in a directory.
 2. If your FASTQ file is a multi-line file (not to confuse with multi-read), then install [seqtk](https://github.com/lh3/seqtk) and use `seqtk seq -l0 in.fastq > out.fastq`  to convert multi-line FASTQ to 4-line FASTQ.
-3. The argument `KMER_MODEL` is optional.
-For r10.4.1 dna reads use [this](https://github.com/hasindu2008/f5c/blob/r10/test/r10-models/r10.4.1_400bps.nucleotide.9mer.template.model) model.
+3. you specify `--kmer-model KMER_MODEL`if you want to run f5c with a custom model.
-4. To plot RNA signal-read alignment use the alignment file created using `f5c resquiggle --rna -c ${FASTQ} ${SIGNAL_FILE} -o ${ALIGNMENT}`.
+4. f5c autodetects if DNA/RNA and R9/R10 if a S/BLOW5 file is used as the input.
+Othewise, specify `--rna` and `--pore` options in f5c, accordingly.
 Also provide the argument `--rna` to the visualising command.
 Currently, there exists no RNA kmer model for r10.4.1 chemistry.
 5. The input alignment format accepted by `squigualiser plot` is explained [here](https://hasindu2008.github.io/f5c/docs/output#resquiggle).
 This standard format made plotting a lot easier.
 6. The argument `sig_move_offset` is the number of moves `n` to skip in the signal to correct the start of the alignment.
 This will not skip bases in the fastq sequence.
 For example, to align the first move with the first kmer `--sig_move_offset 0` should be passed.
 To align from the second move onwards, `--sig_move_offset 1` should be used.
 7. Pysam does not allow reading SAM/BAM files without a `@SQ` line in the header.
 Hence, `squigualiser reform` script might error out with `NotImplementedError: can not iterate over samfile without header`.
 Add a fake `@SQ` header line with a zero length reference as follows,